Chapman808/CrowdStrike-Nmap-Takehome/README.md

 If you merely want to check out a demo of the application, visit the following link.
 I deployed the application in AWS under my own domain name: http://chapman.sh
-NOTE: Please contact me for an API key to demo the appliction
+NOTE: Please contact me for an API key to demo the application

 On the back end, the service is running on port 8000.
 An Nginx reverse proxy server exposes the application publicly on port 80.
 The application connects to a MYSQL database hosted in AWS.